Skip to main content

 The Vibrai device runs a small HTTP server on http://localhost:3333.
 Load it on any track in your Live set before running commands that talk to Live.
 Commands that only work with project files (project info, project load) work offline.

-Install and connect the MCP server
+Connect the MCP server

 The MCP server (Vibrai.Mcp) runs as a subprocess launched by your MCP client.
 The easiest path is the one-click .mcpb bundle for Claude Desktop.
-Claude Desktop (.mcpb bundle — recommended):
+Claude Desktop (.mcpb bundle — recommended): On macOS the package installer already put the bundle on disk — there is no separate download from vibrai.com.
+It lives at /usr/local/lib/vibrai/Vibrai.mcpb.

 2. Open Claude Desktop → SettingsExtensions.